mohsinalimat/presentation_2017-04-03_AlamofireRealm/README.md

 ```

 ## Managing API routes

-With the environments in place, we can list all available routes in another enum:
+With this environment in place, we can list all available routes in another enum:

 ```
 // ApiRoute.swift